Who invented GPS?

 Now you know what a fleet tracking system can do for your company.
 Knowing how fast your vehicles travel and what routes work best can help you structure your company for success.

 Here at Linxup, it's our goal to make complicated things simple.
-That's why our tracking system is easy to use and perfectly customized.
+That's why the Linxup Fleet Tracking System is easy to use and perfectly out-of-the-box ready to use.